Review

 What We Would Do

 For a first social dancer: skip custom orders entirely.
 Pick a Very Fine or Diamant from a returnable seller.
 Stay at 1.5-2 inches until balance is solid.
 For weekly practice: comfort and exchange policy first, brand prestige later.
 For salsa or bachata at real social venues (not studio floors): try Burju for the street-sole option, and read the dance-floors guide before you commit.
-For serious ballroom or Latin training: IDS, Supadance, Ray Rose, or Diamant premium benchmarks: but ONLY after you know your size and style, and only when your coach has a brand preference worth following.
+For serious ballroom or Latin training: IDS, Supadance, Ray Rose, or Diamant premium benchmarks, but ONLY after you know your size and style, and only when your coach has a brand preference worth following.

 Buyer Walkthrough

 Start with the dance and the floor.
-A first salsa social at a downtown club, ballroom practice in a clean studio, a Latin competition, and learning to dance at your sister's wedding: these are four totally different shoes.
+A first salsa social at a downtown club, ballroom practice in a clean studio, a Latin competition, and learning to dance at your sister's wedding.
+These are four totally different shoes.
 Once you can name the situations, pick the sole (suede for clean studio floors only; street/hybrid for everywhere else).
 Then pick a heel you can balance in.
 Then look at brand and seller policy.
 Beginners should stack the deck toward stability, comfort, and easy returns.
 Serious dancers can compare premium brands after they know the basics.

 Mistakes To Avoid In Plain English